deni2312/Telegram-Bot-Api-Cpp/README.md

 ### Error Handling

-To handle errors you only need to catch `Telegram::Bot::Types::Error &e` and the output of `e.what()` will be the JSON error returned by Telegram.
+To handle errors catch `Telegram::Bot::Types::Error &e` and the output of `e.what()` will be the JSON error returned by Telegram.

 ### Contacts